Dovetail Pricing 2026: Why Costs Jump as You Add Seats

 How Dovetail Pricing Actually Works

 Dovetail is primarily a per-seat SaaS product, with additional usage-based components.
+In every team I’ve seen, seats are the main driver and add-ons are the multiplier.

-1. Seats (the main cost driver)
+1. Seats are the main cost driver

 Where Costs Start to Climb

-“We’ll just buy a few seats for research.”
+The biggest mistake teams make is thinking, “We’ll just buy a few seats for research.”
+That’s almost never how adoption actually unfolds.

 Example

+And that’s before add-ons.
 This is why Dovetail pricing feels reasonable early, then suddenly expensive.

 What You Actually Get at Each Tier